A rent increase will apply from April 2023...

 • Will the cost of my service charge change too?

-We will inform customers of any changes to the amount due for service charges in February 2023.
+We will inform customers of any changes to the amount due for service charges by the end of February 2025.

 • What if I have difficulty making payments?